phoolcmd/ThreeBandEQ/README.md

 # Overview
 The EQ with Lowcut, Highcut, and Peak Filter is a simple equalizer built using the JUCE API.
 It features the following filters:

-Lowcut filter: This filter allows you to reduce the levels of frequencies below a certain cutoff point.
+- **Lowcut filter:** This filter allows you to reduce the levels of frequencies below a certain cutoff point.
-Highcut filter: This filter allows you to reduce the levels of frequencies above a certain cutoff point.
+- **Highcut filter:** This filter allows you to reduce the levels of frequencies above a certain cutoff point.
-Peak filter: This filter allows you to boost or cut a specific frequency band.
+- **Peak filter:** This filter allows you to boost or cut a specific frequency band.

-Building from Source
+# Programming Concepts Used
-To build this EQ from source, you'll need to follow these steps:
+During the development of this EQ, several key programming concepts were learned and implemented.
+These include:

-Programming Concepts Used
+- **Signal processing:** The EQ involves manipulating digital signals in real time.
+Signal processing techniques, such as filtering and frequency shaping, were used to achieve the desired sound.
-Digital Signal Processing (DSP): DSP concepts were used in the implementation of the lowcut, highcut, and peak filters.
+- **Object-oriented programming:** The EQ was designed with an object-oriented approach, which allowed for easy management of complex functionality, such as the filter algorithms and parameter controls.
-Parameter Control: The user can adjust the parameters of the EQ using a graphical user interface, which involves controlling and manipulating parameters in the code.
+- **Event-driven programming:** The user interface of the EQ is event-driven, meaning that it responds to user actions, such as clicking on a button or adjusting a knob.
+Event-driven programming was used to create an intuitive and interactive user experience.
-JUCE Framework: The JUCE framework was used for building the EQ plugin and its graphical user interface.
+- **API integration:** The EQ was built using the JUCE API, which provided a comprehensive set of libraries and tools for audio plugin development.
+The integration of the JUCE API allowed for efficient and reliable implementation of key features, such as the filter algorithms and parameter controls.